spectrexyz/apps/pkg/kit/README.md

 - Export the icon as SVG, and drop the resulting file into `pkg/kit/icons` (not `pkg/kit/src/icons`).
 - If the icon comes from the “Fill” page, add `Filled` to the file name, e.g. `Arrow.svg` => `ArrowFilled.svg`.
 - Please keep the original name otherwise.
-- Run `yarn build:icons` to generate the components in `pkg/kit/src/icons`.
+- Run `pnpm build:icons` to generate the components in `pkg/kit/src/icons`.
 - Done!